Here are the four main ways you can make a gift towards the Oratory’s work, plus an easy way to boost your donation.

 Our contactless donation box is really easy to use.
 All you have to do is tap the contactless symbol with a contactless card or phone, and the Oratory will receive £5.
 If you want to, you can adjust this amount by touching the number and following the on screen instructions.

 The traditional method of giving for those who prefer cash probably doesn’t need too much explanation.
-If you are a UK taxpayer, please put your offering in a brown Gift Aid envelope (you will need to fill out a Gift Aid form first).
+If you are a UK taxpayer, please put your offering in a brown Gift Aid envelope available from the back of church (you will need to fill out a Gift Aid form first).

 If you are a UK taxpayer, the Gift Aid scheme allows us to claim back from the government the tax you already pay on your donation.
 If you give us £4, the government gives us an extra £1.
 To do this, we need your permission, your name and your address.
 That’s all.
 It doesn’t matter what method you use to make donations.
 It also ok if you’re registered for Gift Aid with another charity — there is no limit to how many charities you can register with.